-replace an existing user with a new one.
+Replace an existing user.

 '''

 PUT /api/user/{user}

 '''

 - passwd: The user password as a string.
 Specifying a password is mandatory, but the empty string is allowed for passwords - active: An optional flag that specifies whether the user is active.
 If not specified, this will default to true - extra: An optional JSON object with arbitrary extra data about the user.